 2. Taj Mahal

 The Taj Mahal is world famous and a must-visit India landmark for a reason – it’s stunning!
-I hated being there I have to admit (you are herded like cattle through huge crowds if it’s busy but here are some tips to visit the best way possible like showing up for sunrise and saying no to photos.)
+I hated being there I have to admit (you are herded like cattle through huge crowds if it’s busy but here are some tips for a Taj Mahal day trip, like showing up for sunrise and saying no to photos.)

 3. Anjuna / Vagator